 In conclusion, the results of our study showed that co-morbidity of diabetes and tuberculosis had no effect on the treatment results.
-Considering the findings of the previous evidences mentioned, the negative role of diabetes on TB treatment outcomes and also methodological limitations of the present study, such as criteria applied diagnostic for classification of cases and controls, it is suggested to screen all TB patients for diabetes mellitus at the beginning of based WHO treatment on recommendations.
+Considering the findings of the evidences mentioned, negative role of diabetes on TB treatment outcomes and also methodological limitations of the present study, such as criteria applied diagnostic classification of cases and controls, it is suggested to screen all TB patients for diabetes mellitus at the beginning of based WHO treatment on recommendations.